kazmi-dev/AdmobAdsImplementation/README.md

 ksp_version = "2.1.0-1.0.29"
 ```

-Now add add depedencies and plugins in `build.gradle` for both app and project level as below:
+Now add add dependencies and plugins in `build.gradle` for both app and project level as below:

 App Level: